Incremental Learning of Structured Memory via Closed-Loop Transcription: Experimental Verification

 \subsection{Generative Properties of the Learned LDR Memory}

-Unlike the incremental methods above, which learn models only for classification purposes (as those in Table \ref{tab1:cifar100}), the closed-loop LDR model is both discriminative and generative.
+Unlike some of the incremental methods above, which learn models only for classification purposes (as those in Table \ref{tab1:mnist_cifar10}), the \ours{} model is both discriminative and generative.
 In this section, we show the generative abilities of our model and visualize the structure of the learned memory.
+We also include standard metrics for analysis in Appendix \ref{appendix:fid}.

 \textbf{Visualizing auto-encoding properties.} We begin by qualitatively visualizing some representative images $\X$ and the corresponding replayed $\hat{\X}$ on MNIST and CIFAR-10.
 The model is learned incrementally with the datasets split into 5 tasks.
-Results are shown in Figure \ref{fig:justifyx=x}, where we observe that the reconstructed $\hat{\X}$ preserves the main visual characteristics of $\X$ including shapes, poses, and textures.
+Results are shown in Figure \ref{fig:justifyx=x}, where we observe that the reconstructed $\hat{\X}$ preserves the main visual characteristics of $\X$ including shapes and textures.
 For a simpler dataset like MNIST, the replayed $\hat{\X}$ are almost identical to the input $\X$!
 This is rather remarkable given: (1) our method does not explicitly enforce $\hat{\x} \approx \x$ for individual samples as most autoencoding methods do, and (2) after having incrementally learned all classes, the generator has not forgotten how to generate digits learned earlier, such as 0, 1, 2.
-For a more complex dataset like CIFAR-10, \ours{} also demonstrates good visual quality, faithfully capturing the essence of each image.
+For a more complex dataset like CIFAR-10, we also demonstrates good visual quality, faithfully capturing the essence of each image.